angular/components/src/cdk-experimental/clipboard/clipboard.md

-**Warning: this component is still experimental.
+**Warning: this service is still experimental.
 It may have bugs and the API may change at any time**

 The clipboard package provides helpers for working with the system clipboard.

-## The `Clipboard` service
+## `Clipboard` service

 The `Clipboard` service copies text to the user's clipboard.
 It has two methods: `copy` and `beginCopy`.
 For cases where